oharar/rBBS/README.md

 Contributions
 -------------

-AllContributions are welcome.
+All contributions are welcome.
 Please note that this project is released with a [Contributor Code of Conduct](CONDUCT.md).
 By participating in this project you agree to abide by its terms.

 To Do
 -----